harmya/thousand-words/README.md

 I also tried to get the strings that are a subsequence of the original string using dynamic programming, but it returned almost every single word in the dictionary.
 This might have something to do with the fact that for a large image, the string is too long and hence almost every single word in the dictionary is a subsequence of it.

 Made with Rust and Next.js.
-(Weird combination, I know.)